 UCAS Track does what it says on the tin: it lets you keep track of your applications and amend some personal details (for example, if you move house or change email address).

 You can also use UCAS Track to register for UCAS Extra.
 This is a way of making a further choice after you've applied, if you don’t quite find the right course or university at first.
+You may also apply for a university place through Clearing using UCAS Track, if you are still to receive any offers when Clearing opens.

 Once you've applied for a course at Anglia Ruskin, we'll also send you an email inviting you to access our applicant portal.
 As a student, you can continue to use the portal for useful information such as course timetables.